 That’s why I used PayPal.
 I already had an account thanks to eBay, so all I had to do was send my email address and ask a client for their PayPal address.
 I know that there are problems with PayPal, mainly the fees and situations where they freeze accounts, but for the most part, PayPal has been pretty reliable for years.

 However, despite it’s popularity, not every client uses PayPal for one reason or another.
 Instead of scrambling to find an alternative payment, why not plan ahead offer alternative payments in the first place?

 With that in mind, here’s why every freelancer should accept alternative payments:

 Flexibility and Convenience

 I just alluded to this.
 Not every client uses the same payment option that you do.
-By offering multiple payment options, you’re making it easier for your clients to pay you – which means that they’ll will pay your invoice more quickly.
+By offering multiple payment options, you’re making it easier for your clients to pay you.
+Consequently, that means means that they’ll will pay your invoice more quickly.
 When you get paid more quickly, you’re increasing your cash flow.

 Furthermore, newer options, such as digital wallets, allows your clients to transfer funds from their smartphone.
 This means that they can pay whenever they receive an invoice, no matter where they are currently located.